 Level or slope?

-Since the sidewalk wasn’t completely level, I used shims to adjust, then slipped a heftier support board in its place for adequate support.
+Since the sidewalk wasn’t completely level, I used shims to adjust, then slipped a heftier support board in its place for more adequate support.

 Adding the inner framework